A Journey to Eliminate Inflammation

 Overly processed foods are the last major culprit of inflammation in our bodies and encompasses much of the modern diet, including most of the cooking oils on the market.
 This processing of food is how many chemical toxins make their way into our diets and how most of the nutrients are removed from our food.

-Check back in a few days for Part 2 Where I share our results from doing an anti-inflammatory diet for just 2 weeks!
+Read more about our journey in Part 2, where I share our results from doing an anti-inflammatory diet for just 2 weeks!